-Suggested for fixed sites::

-Portable computer with NBEMS installed

-Portable printer with cable or WiFi connectivity
+Suggested for fixed and/or receiving sites: Portable computer with NBEMS installed Portable printer with cable or WiFi connectivity

-Optional:

-Dual-band Hand Held Transceiver

-A schematic diagram of a suggested dual-headphone adapter is shown below.
-This circuit can be constructed in any un-powered speaker enclosure with a speaker compatible with the radio and can be used with any modern headphones or earbugs having an impedance from 20 to 40 Ohms.
-This circuit with the resistors shown is not applicable for use with old-style headphones with a 4 to 8 ohn impedance.
+Optional: Dual-band Hand Held Transceiver A schematic diagram of a suggested dual-headphone adapter is shown below.
+This circuit can be constructed in any un-powered speaker enclosure with a speaker compatible with the radio and can be used with any modern headphones or earbuds having an impedance from 20 to 40 Ohms.

+This circuit with the resistors shown is not applicable for use with old-style headphones with a 4 to 8 ohm impedance.
+Your circuit may vary.

 Plug and jacks suitable for the equipment should be used.
-Most modern radios will use a 3.5 mm (1/8 ") plug and many modern headphones or earbugs will use a 3.5 mm (1/8") jack.
-Some headphones and earbugs will use a 2.5mm (.1") jack.
+Most modern radios will use a 3.5 mm (1/8 ") plug and many modern headphones or earbuds will use a 2.5 mm (1/8") plug.
+Some headphones and earbuds will use a 2.5mm (.1") plug.
 Your equipment may vary and you may have to use an adapter.